 About the Newport River

 The Newport River, in Carteret County, runs about twelve miles southeast through the ‘Town of Newport flowing ultimately into Bogue Sound between Morehead City and the Town of Beaufort.
-Its watershed is approximately 120-square miles wide.
+Its watershed is approximately 120 square miles wide.

-The pristine waters of the Newport are classified by the state of North Carolina as shellfish waters (SA) and parts are designated as primary nursery area (PNA) supporting key life stages of fish and shellfish.
+The pristine waters of the Newport are classified by the state of North Carolina as shellfish waters (SA) and parts are designated as primary nursery areas (PNA) supporting key life stages of fish and shellfish.
 The River is surrounded by urban and industrial development, farms, roads, national and industrial forests, and wetlands.

 Why is the Newport River Important?